onnx/onnx/docs/IR.md

 The operator set version is a simple integer value that is monotonically increased as new versions of the operator set are published.

-Operator sets other than the default operator set MUST specify its domain and use reverse domain names based on the responsible organization's identity, the same convention that is traditionally used for naming Java packages.
+Operator sets other than the default operator set MUST specify its domain and SHOULD use reverse domain names based on the responsible organization's identity, the same convention that is used for [naming Java packages](https://docs.oracle.com/javase/tutorial/java/package/namingpkgs.html).

 ### Operators